An Insider’s Letter About Michael Jackson’s Women. Part 2. CHECKING IT UP WITH FRANK CASCIO’S HELP

 This sight makes a decided difference from the great picture of them together at the previous 1994 MTV ceremony where they kissed on stage and where only the dumbest did not notice that it was all about genuine tenderness and love.
 True that there was much publicity around it too, but this was the only way Michael could ever live his life – I mean the necessity to live with millions of eyes upon himself and those close to him.

 Getting back to 1995 let me say that our insider told us that it was around the time of that ceremony that Michael was already “messing around” with “a couple of other women” with the idea to have a baby by them and “just to hurt Lisa” as the insider said.
-He was close to forty and could not wait, which was perfectly true.
-It is only now that I understand how terribly helpless men are in this respect (they can’t do it on their own, you know):
+He was close to forty and could no longer wait – which was perfectly true.
+It is only now that I understand how terribly helpless men are in this respect (they can’t do it on their own, you know).

 When Lisa didn’t become immediately pregnant, he expressed his disappointment.
 ‘I thought we’d be expecting within a couple of weeks of making love,’ he said.
 ‘Lisa says it takes time, but I don’t have time.
 I want it to happen now.
 I want children so badly.’